McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 I've missed the Intent to Apply deadline.
 Can I still submit a final application?

 Applicants who miss the Intent to Apply deadline may still submit a final application.
 However, the Intent to Apply is a very important step.
 Without an Intent to Apply you will not receive deadline reminders or important updates about the application.
 Also, the panel will not view your live performances.
-The only exception to this is those first-time applicants who missed the Intent to Apply deadline us at McKFell@cowlescenter.org for assistance.
+First-time applicants who missed the Intent to Apply deadline can contact us at McKnight.Fellowships@ArtSpace.org for assistance.

 What does the panel look for?